FN-FAL113/github-readme-steam-card/README.md

 ```

 ## Deploy your own Vercel instance

-Create an account on vercel if you don't have yet
+The last or previously played game **will only show** if you create your own Vercel instance with your Steam account API key.

-Generate your steam api key by going to [Steam Web API Docs](https://steamcommunity.com/dev) and supply the environment variable ```STEAM_API_KEY``` with your own
+Generate your steam api key by going to [Steam Web API Docs](https://steamcommunity.com/dev) and supply the environment variable ```STEAM_API_KEY``` with your own.

-You may fork this project and deploy it to vercel or click the deploy button below which does most of the stuffs for you
+**Fork** this project and deploy it to your own vercel instance or click the deploy button below which does most of the stuffs for you.

+Create an account on vercel if you don't have yet.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FFN-FAL113%2Fgithub-readme-steam-status&env=STEAM_API_KEY)